 Manually controlling BVLOS missions using only the GCS screen is daunting requiring extreme skill, and hours of painstaking flight required for long range missions beyond the physical limits of most pilots.
 These unique requirements are definitely not very scalable and the risk of crashes and high pilot training costs expensive.

-Because they are built around the fundamental assumption that a pilot needs to be focused 100% on keeping their aircraft from crashing, manual drones are incapable of meeting the demands of enterprise inspection programs looking for precision, cost-effectiveness, and safety.
+Designers build drones around a fundamental assumption.
+That a pilot will focus 100% on keeping their aircraft from crashing.
+Manual drones are incapable of meeting the demands of enterprise inspection programs looking for precision, cost-effectiveness, and safety.

 Automated drone inspections